How to run one installed Jupyter Notebook from one venv/virtualenv environment and use packages from another venv/virtualenv?

 The Challenge: Isolated Environments and Unified Notebook Access

-, lies in their ability to isolate project dependencies.
+The power of Python’s virtual environments, such as venv and virtualenv, lies in their ability to isolate project dependencies.
 This prevents version conflicts and ensures that each project has precisely the libraries it needs, without interfering with others.
 However, a common scenario arises where you’ve meticulously set up distinct environments, each containing specialized packages crucial for different analytical tasks.
 You might have one environment dedicated to machine learning with TensorFlow and PyTorch, another for data visualization with Matplotlib and Seaborn, and perhaps a third for web scraping with BeautifulSoup and Scrapy.

 The challenge emerges when you want to leverage the capabilities of a single Jupyter Notebook installation to interact with data and perform analyses that require packages from multiple of these isolated environments.
 Ideally, you want to avoid installing Jupyter Notebook in every single virtual environment, leading to redundancy and potential version clashes for the notebook itself.
 The core question we address is: How can we run a Jupyter Notebook instance from one virtual environment and enable it to transparently access and utilize packages installed in other distinct virtual environments?